Kota people (India): History

-Although many theories have been put forth as to the origins of Kotas and Todas, none have been confirmed as factual.
+Although many theories have been put forth as to the origins of Kotas and Todas, none have been confirmed.
 What linguists and anthropologists agree is that ancestors of both Kotas and Todas may have entered the Nilgiris massif from what is today Kerala or Karnataka in centuries BCE and developed in isolation from the rest of the society.
-According to F. Metz, a missionary, Kotas had a tradition that alluded to them coming over from a place called Kollimale in Karnatakas.
+According to Friedrich Metz, a missionary, Kotas had a tradition that alluded to them coming over from a place called Kollimale in Karnatakas.
 They seem to have displaced the previous Kurumba inhabitants from the higher altitudes to lower altitude infested with malarial mosquitoes.

-The Kota tribe shows the maternal haplogroup M frequency of 97%, which is one of the highest in India.
-Within M haplogroup, M2 lineages are common amongst Dravidian speaking populations of South India.
-They also demonstrate very low admixture rate from other neighbouring groups.
-The studies on the hematological parameters of Kota showed that they have a low MCV (mean corpuscular volume) even though there in no trace of anemia.
-However it is also suggested that there is a probability for G6PD deficiency among this group.
+The Kota tribe shows the maternal haplogroup M at a frequency of 97 per cent, which is one of the highest in India.
+Within M haplogroup, M2 lineages are common amongst Dravidian-speaking populations of South India.
+The Kota also demonstrate very low admixture rate from other neighbouring groups.
+A 2012 study on the haematological profile of Kota showed that a large segment of the population has a low MCV (mean corpuscular volume), with high mean platelet volume (MPV), and red blood cell distribution width (RDW).
+Together, these are often indicators of inherited haemoglobinopathies such as thalassemias, and sickle cell or other anaemias.
+However, several other haematological parameters (for example, RBC and platelet counts) that were measured ruled out these conditions.
+The investigators suggested that the abnormal MCV, MPV and RDW may instead indicate a genetic propensity to a glucose-6-phosphate dehydrogenase deficiency (G6PD deficiency) among this group.

-At some point in their history they developed a symbiotic economic relationship with their buffalo rearing Toda neighbours as service providers in return for Todas' buffalo milk, hides, ghee, and meat.
+At some point in their history they developed a symbiotic economic relationship with their buffalo-rearing Toda neighbours as service providers in return for Todas' buffalo milk, hides, ghee, and meat.
 They also had a trading and ritual relationship with Kurumba and Irula neighbours who were cultivators and hunter-gatherers.
 They specifically used the Kurumbas as their sorcerers and as village guards.
-Origin myth of Kotas postulates that Kotas, Todas, and Kurumbas were all placed in the Nilagiris area at once as brothers by the Kota god.
+The origin myth of Kotas postulates that Kotas, Todas, and Kurumbas were all placed in the Nilagiris area at once as brothers by the Kota god.
 This symbiotic relationship survived until disturbed by the British colonial officers starting in the early 19th century.

-Since the early 19th century, missionaries, British bureaucrats, anthropologists and linguists of both Western and Indian kind have spent an enormous amount of time studying the different ethnic and tribal groups; of all, the Todas were the most studied, followed by Kotas.
+Since the early 19th century, British bureaucrats and both Western and Indian missionaries, anthropologists and linguists have spent an enormous amount of time studying the different ethnic and tribal groups of India; of all, the Todas were the most studied, followed by Kotas.
 Other groups such as Irulas and various groups of Kurumbars were least studied.
-The study of the ethnic groups of Nilgiris was instrumental in the early development of the field of Anthropology.
-Although most groups lived in peace with each other and had developed a symbiotic relationship, taboos and cultural practices were developed to maintain social distance.
-According to F. Metz, as the original settlers of the highland, Kurumbars were subject to continuous violence including occasional massacres by the Todas and Badagas.
+The study of the ethnic groups of the Nilgiris was instrumental in the early development of the field of Anthropology.
+Although most groups lived in peace with each other and had developed an interdependent relationship, taboos and cultural practices were developed to maintain social distance.
+According to Metz, as the original settlers of the highland, Kurumbars were subject to continuous violence including occasional massacres by the Todas and Badagas.
 According to Kota informants, they had supplied battle drums during periods of war.